StarGate01/HPCGOL/README.md

 Run `make clean` to remove all binaries.

 ### Debugging and optimization
-To enable debug symbols and disable code optimization, define the `DEBUG` makefile variable when calling `make`, like this: `make modulename DEBUG`.
+To enable debug symbols and disable code optimization, define the `DEBUG` makefile variable when calling `make`, like this: `make modulename DEBUG=1`.

 To enable all possible compiler optimizations in order to produce fast code, do not define the `DEBUG` variable.
 Note that due to aggressive optimization binaries are generally not portable between different CPUs.